oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 Let's look at some of these values.

 As it may take a while to start up the container, we specify and initialDelaySeconds of 60, Kubernetes won't start checking if the pod is live until that period is elapsed.
-If we made that to short then we may never start the container as Kuberneties would always determine it was not alive before the container had a chance to start up properly.
-Setting it to be to long however could mean non responding service at start up would not be detected in time.
+If we made that to short then we may never start the container as Kubernetes would always determine it was not alive before the container had a chance to start up properly.

-The timeoutSeconds specifies that for the http request  to have failed it could not have responded in 5 seconds.
-As many http service implementations are initialized on first access we need to chose a value here that it long enough for the framework to do it's lazy initialization.
+The parameter **timeoutSeconds** specifies that for the http request  to have failed it could not have responded in 5 seconds.
+As many http service implementations are initialized on first access we need to chose a value that is long enough for the framework to do it's lazy initialization.

-The periodSeconds is how often Kuberneties will check the container to see if it's alive and responding.
+The parameter **periodSeconds** defines how often Kubernetes will check the container to see if it's alive and responding.
 This is a balance, especially if the liveness check involved significant resources (e.g. making a RDBMS call) You need to check often enough that a non responding container will be detected quickly, but not check so often that the checking process itself uses to many resources.

-Finally the failureThreshold specifies how many consecutive failures are needed before it's deemed to have failed, in this case we need 3 failures to respond
+Finally **failureThreshold** specifies how many consecutive failures are needed before it's deemed to have failed, in this case we need 3 failures to respond

 Whatever your actual implementation you need to carefully consider the values above.
 Get them wrong and your service may never be allowed to start, or problems may not be detected.

-Let's remove the deployment and start them again.
-In the helidon-kuberneties folder run the undeploy.sh script to stop the deployments
+Let's apply the changes we made in the deployment :

+- Make sure you are in the folder **helidon-kubernetes**

+-  `./undeploy.sh`

 ```
-$ ./undeploy.sh
 Deleting storefront deployment
 deployment.extensions "storefront" deleted
 Deleting stockmanager deployment